Lon-the-ham/MDM_Bot/documentation.md

 With `-w` people can query the OpenWeatherMap API to get weather and temperature data of a given location.
 To enable this feature you need to head over to https://openweathermap.org/price#weather and select the free plan.
 The API key you receive then needs to be added to the environment file as follows:

 > openweathermap_key = `api key`

+---

+# Customization

+If you want to add your own commands copy the file `sandbox.py` in folder `other/templates` into the `cogs` folder and make your changes in there!